espressif/esp-iot-solution/examples/usb/host/usb_rndis_4g_module/README.md

 Users can Enable AT commands by setting `Example Configuration` in menuconfig.
 Then, enter the correct interface number, recompile, and run the program.
 It will periodically print the module's signal quality.

+## Enable Download Speed Test

+Users can enable download speed test by setting `Example Configuration → USB RNDIS Download Speed Test` in menuconfig.
+After enabling this option and successfully obtaining an IP address, the program will automatically test the download speed by downloading a test file from a remote server.

 ## Example Output

 ```